dbos-inc/durable-swarm/README.md

 ## Make Swarm Durable!

-You can make Swarm durable by simply overriding the original class and add DBOS decorators.
-Create a `durable_swarm.py` file:
+To add Durable Swarm to your project, simply create a `durable_swarm.py` file containing the following code:

 ```python
 from swarm import Swarm